huaxel/belpolsim/docs/GAME_DESIGN.md

 -   **Coalition Agreement (`Regeerakkoord`):** The negotiations should be represented by a system where parties propose and debate specific policy points (see the "Policy Sliders" example).
 The final agreement is a compromise between the coalition partners.
 -   **Ministerial Posts:** The distribution of ministerial posts should be a key part of the negotiation.
 More powerful ministries (e.g., Prime Minister, Finance, Foreign Affairs) should be more valuable.

+#### 3.3.1.
+Coalition Mechanics Improvements (Implemented)
+The coalition negotiation interface has been enhanced to provide better visual feedback:
+-   **Visual Policy Alignment Indicators:** Policy sliders show colored dots representing where each coalition partner stands on each issue.
+-   **Friction Breakdown Display:** For selected partners or parties with high friction (>20), the interface shows the top 3 most contentious issues.
+-   **Real-time Feedback:** Mood emojis update as you adjust policy sliders, and friction scores recalculate instantly.
+-   **Friction Algorithm:** `friction = Σ(|your_position - their_position| × their_salience)`

 ### 3.4.
 The Cordon Sanitaire

 -   **Definition:** A formal agreement between mainstream parties to never enter into a coalition with extremist parties (historically, the far-right Vlaams Belang and the far-left PTB/PVDA).